-Our treasures display about 'Alice in Wonderland' ran from 18 March to 2 May 2011.
+Our display about 'Alice in Wonderland' ran from 18 March to 2 May 2011.

-A selection of delightful early editions of 'Alice's adventures in Wonderland' featured in our treasures display.
+A selection of delightful early editions of 'Alice's adventures in Wonderland' featured in the display.

 Written by Charles Lutwidge Dodgson under the pseudonym 'Lewis Carroll', this children's classic was published in 1865 and featured illustrations by John Tenniel.